lazercaveman/flex-gap-property-mixin/README.md

 ```

 By default the mixin will effect all divs, which are children of the container.
-If you flex-container items are of another element-type you could use the Mixins $element statement to set the related element-type or a class or an id as a selector.
+If your flex-container items are of another element-type you could use the Mixins $element statement to set the related element-type or a class or an id as a selector.

 ```sass